 The potential for abuse by the notoriously litigious content industry is clear.
-Last year, when the government sought to shut down one child pornography site, it ended up affecting some 70,000 legitimate sites for several days, even notifying visitors that the sites – many of which were business sites – were purveyors of child pornography.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+Last year, when the government sought to shut down one child pornography site, it ended up affecting some 70,000 legitimate sites for several days, even notifying visitors that the sites – many of which were business sites – were purveyors of child pornography.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 For instance, the bill is so broadly written that, in theory, it would allow any copyright owner to shut down a legitimate retail website, such as Amazon or Best Buy, by alleging that one product being sold on the site could “enable or facilitate” an infringement.